 In most organizations being a reliability engineer is a lonely position.
-I like to think we’re so effective that one or just a small team is all any organization needs.
+I like to think we’re so effective that one or just a small team is all any an organization needs.

 As with any engineering position, we have specialized training and skills.
-We view the world and problems just a little differently then others.
+We view the world and problems just a little differently than others.
 Then we use statistics, which tends to future isolate us from our peers.

 For over 50 years there have been professional societies focused on supporting the professional education of reliability engineers.
 For nearly as long there have been trade journals and newsletters.
 Longer for technical journals and other scientific and engineering organizations and journals.

 Ever since the first reliability engineer, today we all look for support.
-We need answer questions.
+We need to answer questions.
 We need to learn a new skill.
 We need to check assumptions.
 We seek to talk shop and discuss accomplishments and challenges.
 We seek to enjoy the company of others like us.

 The support of professional societies, conferences, journals, trade magazines, the like is not really working in today’s world.
 The monthly newsletter or evening meeting is too little and often too late for today’s problems.